Police Truck: In popular culture

 The song appeared in the soundtrack of the popular skateboarding video game Tony Hawk's Pro Skater, after being licensed by the former Dead Kennedys.
 This licensing caused criticism from many Dead Kennedys fans, who used it to assert that East Bay Ray, Klaus Flouride, and D.H.
 Peligro are no longer committed to the band's anti-corporate beliefs, unlike vocalist Jello Biafra; however, Alternative Tentacles gave approval for the song to appear in the game.
 Biafra denies that this happened.
-The song appears as a cover in the game Guitar Hero Encore: Rocks the 80s with altered lyrics (The word "drunks" at the beginning of the song is replaced by "punks", while "ass" is replaced by "butt", "shit" is replaced by "stool" and "suck my dick" is replaced by "take your pick").
+The song appears as a cover in the game Guitar Hero Encore: Rocks the 80s with altered lyrics (the word "drunks" at the beginning of the song is replaced by "punks", while "ass" is replaced by "butt", "shit" is replaced by "stool" and "suck my dick" is replaced by "take your pick").
 This song is also available along with "California über alles" and "Holiday in Cambodia" for the Rock Band video game series as downloadable content.

-The song appears in the 2020 movie The Babysitter: Killer Queen.

 In 2021, the band Punk Rock Karaoke and actor Wil Wheaton covered the track.

-In 2022, the thrash metal band Megadeth covered the song on their album The Sick, the Dying... and the Dead!
+In 2022, thrash metal band Megadeth released a cover of the track on their album The Sick, the Dying... and the Dead!